lWarwolfl/portfonext/README.md

 # Portfonext

-Portfonext is a portfolio website created using Next.js (TypeScript) and styled with modular SCSS and Material UI.
+Portfonext is a portfolio website created using Next.js (TypeScript) and styled with modular SCSS.
 It contains reusable components that can be utilized in other projects as well.

 ## Features

 - Next.js framework for server-side rendering and optimized performance.
 - TypeScript for type safety and enhanced development experience.
 - Modular SCSS for scalable and maintainable styling.
-- Material UI for ready-to-use UI components.
 - Reusable components that can be easily integrated into other projects.

 ## Getting Started